Andrew Ladd: Atlanta Thrashers / Winnipeg Jets

 On July 1, 2010, in a salary-cap move, Ladd was traded to the Atlanta Thrashers in exchange for defenceman Ivan Vishnevskiy and Atlanta's second-round choice in the 2011 NHL Entry Draft (used to select Adam Clendening), joining Dustin Byfuglien, Ben Eager and Brent Sopel, who had been traded from the Blackhawks a week earlier.
 During the 2010–11 season, on November 18, Ladd was named as the captain of the Thrashers, with Byfuglien and Tobias Enström as alternates.
 Ladd was awarded the team MVP award at the completion of the season.
+On November 21, Ladd recorded his 100th NHL assist on a goal by Dustin Byfuglien in a 2–1 overtime win over the New York Islanders.
+He ended the season with 29 goals and 30 assists for 59 points in 81 games.

 On July 5, 2011, Ladd signed a five-year, US$22 million contract with the franchise, as they became the Winnipeg Jets.
+On November 25, Ladd scored his 100th NHL goal in a 3–1 win over his former team, the Carolina Hurricanes on Hurricanes' goaltender and former teammate Cam Ward.
+He finished the 2011–12 season with 28 goals and 22 assists for 50 points in all 82 games played.

+On October 26, 2014, Ladd recorded his 200th NHL assist on a goal by Bryan Little in a 2–1 overtime win over the Colorado Avalanche.
+Ladd ended the season with 24 goals and 38 assists for 62 points in 81 games leading the team in assists and points as the Jets qualified for the playoffs for the first time since relocating from Atlanta as the team finished as the eighth and final seed in the Western Conference.
+In the first round of the 2015 playoffs, Ladd and the Jets would face the top-seeded Anaheim Ducks who would go on to sweep the Jets in four games.
+Ladd would finish the series goalless with one assist for one point on all four games.

+On February 18, 2016, in a 6–5 shootout loss against the Tampa Bay Lightning, Ladd scored his 200th NHL goal on Lightning goaltender Andrei Vasilevskiy.

 Return to Chicago

 In the 2015–16 season, in the final year of his contract and with the Jets out of playoff contention, on February 25, 2016, Ladd was traded back to the Blackhawks (along with Jay Harrison and Matt Fraser) in exchange for Marko Daňo and a 2016 first-round draft pick.
-Ladd appeared in 19 games for the Blackhawks, where he recorded eight goals and four assists.
-He generally skated with captain Jonathan Toews on the team's first line.
-Ladd also played in all seven of the Blackhawks playoff games, tallying one goal and one assist.
+As a trade deadline rental for the defending Stanley Cup champion Blackhawks, Ladd appeared in the final 19 games of the season for the Blackhawks, where he recorded eight goals and four assists for 12 points and generally skated with captain Jonathan Toews and Andrew Shaw on the team's first line.
+Ladd also played in all seven of the Blackhawks games in the 2016 playoffs in their first round exit in seven games to the St. Louis Blues, tallying one goal and one assist.